openshift/enhancements/enhancements/management-workload-partitioning.md

 We generally want components to opt-in to workload partitioning and especially to being considered management workloads.
-Therefore, for a regular pod to be considered to contain a management workload it must be labeled with an annotation configuring its *workload type*, `workload.openshift.io/{workload-type}`.
+Therefore, for a regular pod to be considered to contain a management workload it must have an annotation configuring its *workload type*, `workload.openshift.io/{workload-type}`.
 For now, we will focus on management workloads via `workload.openshift.io/management`, but will use a syntax that supports other types of workloads that may be